codingwithahmad/weblog/README.md

 - [x] Add category hashtag for articles
 - [x] Add action to Articles and Category modles
 - [x] Add thumbnail to admin panel for Articles model
+- [x] Add api app and make serializer and a ListCreateAPIView